adamency/rustdesk-wiki/FAQ.md

 # Force relay

-Some guys have the connection problem when you use the desktop/mobile client, but not with web client.
-That's because the web client always use relay for connection.
-You can add the suffix '/r' to the remote ID.
+Some users experience connection problems when using the desktop or mobile client, but not when using the web client.
+This is because the web client always uses a relay for connection.
+To resolve the issue, you can add the suffix '/r' to the remote ID.

 <img width="295" alt="image" src="https://github.com/rustdesk/rustdesk/assets/71636191/98d601ea-f84a-447e-a93b-f48a07850796">